DIPlib/diplib/src/documentation/workplan.md

 - Stain unmixing for bright-field microscopy.

-- Some filters that are trivial to add:
-    - Scharr (slightly better than Sobel)
-    - alternating sequential open-close filter (3 versions: with structural opening, opening by reconstruction, and area opening)
+- Alternating sequential open-close filter (3 versions: with structural opening, opening by reconstruction, and area opening) -- easy to add!

 - We're also lacking some other morphological filters:
     - hit'n'miss, where the interval is rotated over 180, 90 or 45 degrees.